jeevanshankar1991/Word2Vec/README.md

 Implementation of the Continuous Bag-of-Words (CBOW) and the Skip-gram model (SG), demo scripts.

-Given a text corpus, the word2vec tool learns a vector for every word in the vocabulary using the Continuous Bag-of-Words (CBOW) or the Skip-Gram model using negative sampling.
-Hierarchial Softmax support will be added soon.
-The user should to specify the following:
+Given a text corpus, Word2Vec learns a vector for every word in the vocabulary using the Continuous Bag-of-Words (CBOW) or the Skip-Gram model using negative sampling.
+Hierarchial Softmax support will be added soon. specify the following:
  - desired vector dimensionality .
 Default : 200
  - the size of the context window for either the Skip-Gram or the Continuous Bag-of-Words model.
 Default : 5
  - number of threads to use.
 Default : 12